Time signal: Dedicated time signal broadcasts

-Loran-C time signals may also be used for radio clock synchronization, by augmenting their highly accurate frequency transmissions with external measurements of the offsets of LORAN navigation signals against time standards.
+Loran-C time signals formerly were also used for radio clock synchronization, by augmenting their highly accurate frequency transmissions with external measurements of the offsets of LORAN navigation signals against time standards.

 General broadcasters

 As radio receivers became more widely available, broadcasters included time information in the form of voice announcements or automated tones to accurately indicate the hour.
 The BBC has included time "pips" in its broadcasts from 1922.

 In the United States many information-based radio stations (full-service, all-news and news/talk) also broadcast time signals at the beginning of the hour.
 In New York, WCBS and WINS have distinctive beginning-of-the-hour tones, though the WINS signal is only approximate (several seconds error).
 WINS also has a tone at 30 minutes past the hour for those setting their clocks.
-WTIC uses the Morse code V for victory to the tune of Beethoven's 5th Symphony at the beginning of the hour continuously since 1943.
+WTIC uses the Morse code V for victory to the tune of Beethoven's 5th Symphony at the beginning of the hour continuously, since 1943.

-Stations using iBiquity Digital Corporation's "HD Radio" system are contractually required to delay their analog broadcast by about eight seconds so it remains in sync with the digital stream.
-Thus, network-generated time signals and service cues will also be delayed by about eight seconds (for this reason, when WBEN-AM in Buffalo, New York was broadcasting time markers and was simulcast on an FM station that broadcast in HD, the FM signal did not carry the time signal; WBEN does not broadcast in HD).
+Broadcast stations using iBiquity Digital's "HD Radio" system are contractually required to delay their analog broadcast by about eight seconds, so it remains in sync with the digital stream.
+Thus, network-generated time signals and service cues will also be delayed by about eight seconds.
+(Because of the delay, when WBEN-AM in Buffalo, New York was broadcasting time markers, and was simulcast on an FM station that broadcast in HD; the FM signal did not carry the time signal.
+WBEN does not broadcast in HD.)
 Local signals may also be delayed.